netblue30/firejail/README.md

 *   Running ALSA

-    By default, if Firefox doesn't manage to connect to PulseAudio, it will connect directly to ALSA.
+    By default, if Firefox fails to connect to PulseAudio, it will connect directly to ALSA.
     Also by default, ALSA comes wit the sound volume down.
 You would need to install *alsamixer* (*alsa-utils* package) or *gnome-alsamixer*, run it and crank up the volume (both Master and PCM).